The Virtual Database

 VDB Creation and Validation

 Teiid Designer, a Eclipse-based GUI tool can be used to create VDBs.
-This Eclipse-based tool lets you not only define source models and import metadata and statistics from them, but also allows you to define relational and XML views on top of those sources.
+This Eclipse-based tool lets you not only define source models and import metadata and statistics from them, but also allows you to define relational and XML or JSON views on top of those sources.
 This allows you to abstract the structure of the information you expose to and use in your applications from the underlying physical data structures.

 VDBs can contain one or more models representing the information to be integrated and exposed to consuming applications.
 Models must be in a valid state in order for the VDB to be used for data access.
 Validation of a single model means that it must be in a self-consistent and complete state, meaning that there are no "missing pieces" and no references to non-existent entities.
 Validation of multiple models checks that all inter-model dependencies are present and resolvable.